The Determinants of Auto Insurance Premiums

 FICO and LexisNexis Risk Solutions, formally known as ChoicePoint, are the major organizations that provide the algorithms to calculate the insurance scores that insurers use most often.

 Tips for Shopping For Auto Insurance

 Seeing what factors account for insurance premiums, it is easy to see how you can save when buying auto insurance.
-Foremost, you should carry adequate liability insurance, which generally means that coverage should exceed the state minimums, since state minimums do not usually provide adequate coverage.
+Foremost, carry adequate liability insurance, which generally means that coverage should exceed the state minimums, since state minimums do not usually provide adequate coverage.
 It is often recommended to carry enough insurance to protect your assets, but even if you have a low net worth, higher coverage can prevent a lot of hassles, including protecting your creditworthiness.
 An umbrella policy can also provide extra coverage for very low cost.

 Higher deductibles may also greatly reduce the premium.
 Drop collision coverage for older vehicles, but only if you can afford it.
 Shop around for auto insurance, since there is wide variation in prices charged, and shop periodically, to ensure that you are receiving the lowest rates.